-Through these commits you can follow a path of the entire software development life cycle.
-If something happens you can always rollback to a previous version of the project.
-As a result, adopting this approach saves a lot of time whenever a serious error hinders the further progress.
+Through these commits, you can follow a path of the entire software development life cycle.
+If something happens you can always roll back to a previous version of the project.
+As a result, adopting this approach saves a lot of time whenever a serious error hinders further progress.

 Due to its open-source nature, Git has plenty of third-party services that offer additional features such as continuous integration, time tracking, and many more.
 At this point, it makes sense to cover what do the most popular solutions have to offer.